 Based on wildfire risk data for California, it is estimated that there would be approximately 1.4 million homes located in high to very high fire hazard severity zones.
-After accounting for homes used as a primary residence and the adjusted gross income limitation, it is estimated that about 20%, or 300,000, homes would be owned by a qualified taxpayers who could incur qualified expenses.
+After accounting for homes used as a primary residence and the AGI limitation it is estimated that about 20%, or 300,000, homes would be owned by qualified taxpayers who could incur qualified expenses.

-Of that amount, it is estimated that 20%, or 110,000 homes, would incur qualified home hardening expenses of approximately \$900 million during the 2025 taxable year.
-After applying the credit rate of 40% and the annual credit limitation of \$400, the amount of credit generated is estimated to be \$29 million in the 2025 taxable year.
-It is estimated that \$29 million, would be generated by taxpayers with sufficient tax liability to offset with the credit.
+Of that amount, it is estimated that qualified taxpayers owning around 40%, or 110,000 primary residences, would incur qualified home hardening expenses of approximately \$900 million during the 2025 taxable year.
+After applying the credit rate of 40% and the annual credit limitation of \$400, it is estimated that about \$29 million in credits would be generated in the 2025 taxable year.
+It is estimated that 100%, or \$29 million, would be earned by taxpayers with sufficient tax liability to offset with the credit.
 Of this amount, 65%, or \$19 million would be claimed in the year generated and the remaining credit would be used over the subsequent four years.